Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Sustainability and Green Fleet Initiatives

 Electrification is one of the most visible changes, but it introduces planning dependencies that fleets must manage carefully.
 Vehicle range, charging availability, and turnaround time influence how routes are designed and which deliveries can be committed within a shift.
+The growth of electric vehicle fleet management as a market segment reinforces that this is an infrastructure decision, not a one-off initiative.

 Mixed fleets add another layer of complexity, as electric, hybrid, and conventional vehicles follow different planning rules.